-Excerpts from the “Condensed History of the Fulton County Sheriff’s Office Reserve Unit” document.
+Excerpts from the “Condensed History of the Fulton County Sheriff’s Office Reserve Unit” article.

 In 2017, the Reserve Unit was comprised of two groups of individuals who were desirous of supporting the Sheriff’s Office.
 The first group consisted of sworn, state certified reserve deputies and the second, retirees who once served as sworn full-time deputies of the Sheriff’s Office.